StevenR152/AWS-Exercise-Frontend-on-S3/README.md

 In this exercise you're tasked to:

 - Make a website that is hosted on [AWS](https://aws.amazon.com/) (Amazon Web Services) using Simple Storage Service (S3).
-- Configure AWS infrastructure using best practice with Infrastructure  as code using [Terraform](https://www.terraform.io/)
+- Configure AWS infrastructure using The AWS management console.
 - Create a deployment pipeline using [CircleCI](https://circleci.com/signup/) to auto-magically update the website from changes in GitHub.

 ## What will you learn?